Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Main Results

 We first examine the learning-theoretic implications of our main result.
-The guarantee shows that by specifying the number of gradient steps $t\in \mathbb{N}_+$ taken and the rate function $G$, we may modulate the generalization of our GD-trained neural network, trained on the (random) training set $\mathcal{S}\eqdef \{(X_n,Y_n)\}_{n=1}^N$.
+The guarantee shows that by specifying the number of GD steps $ t \in \N_+ $ and the rate function $G$, we may modulate the generalization of our GD-trained neural network, trained on the (random) training set $\dataset$.
+The bound implied by our analysis matches the rate by~\citet{hou2023instance} but with user-specifiable constant implied by adaptive learning rate decay.

-\begin{corollary}[Generalization Bounds for GD-Trained Networks with Linear Width Dependence] Consider the setting of Theorem~\ref{thrm:lr_lip} and suppose that $\{(X_n,Y_n)\}_{n=1}^N$ are i.i.d.\ with compactly supported law $\mathbb{Q}$ and suppose that $d+D>2$.
-For every number of GD iterations $T>0$ and every ``confidence level'' $0<\delta\le 1$, the following holds with probability at least $1-\delta$:
+\begin{corollary} [Generalization Bounds for GD-Trained Networks with Linear Width Dependence] In the setting of Theorem~\ref{thm:lip_control_via_lr_decay}, suppose $\dataset = \{(\x_n, y_n)\}_{n=1}^N$ are i.i.d. with compactly supported law $\Q$ and suppose that $d_0 + d_M > 2$.
+For every number of GD epochs $T \in \N_+$ and every \emph{confidence level} $\delta \in (0, 1]$, the following holds with probability at least $1 - \delta$: